jasondzy/Jason/Python/basic/readme.txt

-	this is a basic python test record
+	this is a basic python study  test record